 This tip is really quite simple.
 Don’t immediately book through the airline’s website direct.
 Price up an aggregator like Skyscanner and price up the same flight on the airline website direct.
-Then speak to a flight expert and respectable Business Class specialist consolidator like Sojourn Flights, who can usually quote cheaper rates for Business and First Class flights than the ones you find online.
+Then speak to a flight expert and respectable Business Class specialist consolidator, who can usually quote cheaper rates for Business and First Class flights than the ones you find online.

 2. Upgrade using your miles

 You may not have enough miles for a Business Class flight, but if you book in the class below your preferred seat, you may be able to upgrade your ticket using your air miles or points.
 British Airways is one of the airlines with the best frequent flyer program when it comes to using your miles for an upgrade (I have reviewed British Airways Business and First Class flights on a number of occasions here).
 Using British Airways miles -called Avios – to upgrade one class (from Economy to Premium Economy, from Premium Economy to Business, or from Business to First) is one of the best ways to spend them.
 It usually requires around 25,000 Avios to upgrade a cash booking to the next cabin on a longhaul flight (when there’s availability of course).
 Avios can be used for an upgrade on British Airways, Iberia and American Airlines flights.